-Perseverance Trail is a popular destination for hiking, cycling, and trail running, and serves as access to Granite Creek, Mount Juneau, Red Mill, and Mine Camp Ruins trails.
-This network, located on Basin Road, is easily accessible from all parts of Downtown via the Flume and Basin Road, as well as through Cope Park via the Christopher Trail.
+Perseverance Trail is a popular destination for hiking, cycling, and trail running, and serves as access to Granite Creek, Mount Juneau, Red Mill, Icy Gulch and the ridge to Mt.
+Roberts, and mine camp ruins trails.
+(I don't think these trails have this name do they?)
+This network, which starts on Basin Road, is easily accessible from all parts of Downtown via the Flume and Basin Road, as well as through Cope Park via the Christopher Trail.
 Perseverance is used by 49% of Juneau residents.
 These trails are becoming increasingly popular with seasonal tourists; on summer days there is a steady flow of tourists and residents using the area.
 The dynamic nature of the terrain and heavy public use in the area creates the need for frequent maintenance.
-Trail maintenance, including the replacement of bridges along the Perseverance corridor, should be planned over the coming years.
+Trail maintenance, including the replacement of bridges along the Perseverance corridor, should be planned and prioritized over the coming years.
 Generally, more access points from Downtown to the trail networks in the Basin Road area will disperse use and increase trail-based recreation opportunities for downtown residents and workers, as well as visitors.